Matter Matters - CA - Second Grade

 DSC02183_CA_CU2nd_matterMatters.jpg

-All of our lessons are backwards designed from Next Generation Science Standards and Common Core for second grade.
+All of our lessons are backward designed from Next Generation Science Standards and Common Core for second grade.
 In addition to the Sierra Nevada Journeys-led lessons, classroom teachers will be provided with 3-4 easy-to-use learning experiences to reinforce concepts and vocabulary, as well as pre- and post-assessments.

 PROGRAM OVERVIEW

-During this 75-minute lesson, your engineers will learn about the engineering design process and begin using it to solve a real-world problem.
+Your engineers will learn about the engineering design process and begin using it to solve a real-world problem.
 They practice making observations and classifying different types of solid matter based on their observable characteristics or properties.
 Then, the engineers apply their understanding of physical properties to determine the properties that would make a good bridge.

-During this 75-minute lesson, your engineers will investigate how certain properties of solid matter can change as you change the matter itself.
+Students investigate how certain properties of solid matter can change as you change the matter itself.
 They apply their understanding by using folded paper and working in pairs to build their first model bridge.

 TEACHER INFORMATION